monsendag/dotfiles/README.md

 ## What does the dotfiles command do?

-1. Git is installed if necessary, via APT or Homebrew (which is installed if necessary).
+1. Git is installed if necessary, via APT, Homebrew or Cygwin.exe (APT or Homebrew is installed if necessary).
 2. This repo is cloned into the `~/.dotfiles` directory (or updated if it already exists).
 2. Files in `init` are executed (in alphanumeric order).
 3. Files in `copy` are copied into `~/`.